Learn how to maximize your black raspberry harvest through proper training and pruning of black raspberries.

 Here’s another picture just two weeks later:

-Although this process can seem complicated, the actual pruning doesn’t take long in the home-scale berry patch.
+Although this process can seem complicated, the actual training and pruning doesn’t take long in the home-scale berry patch.
 With this method, you’ll be on your way to having a healthy and productive black raspberry patch.

 Have you found a training and pruning method for black raspberries that works well?